zhi-zhang/MTRN2500-ROS-StarterCode/Style_Guide.md

 * using namespace std: See [CppCoreGuidelines SF.6: Use using namespace directives for transition, for foundation libraries...](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rs-using)
 * C macro: Macro is just dumb text replacement that can cause unexpected result.
 Use constexpr variable for magic constants instead.
 See [cppCoreGuidelines ES.45: Avoid "magic constants"; use symbolic constants](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Res-magic)
 * Using namespace in global scope in a header.
 Doing so may cause unpredicatble name collision with user's code. [cppCoreGuidelines SF.7: Don't write using namespace at global scope in a header file](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rs-using-directive)
+* double underscore __ or leading underscore in names.
+Most of them are reserved by the standard.

 ### Line Length
 * Our maximum line length is **80** characters.